JEAN RENOUX'S

 ABOUT JEAN JOSEPH RENOUX and ART & ARCHITECTURAL TOURS & SEMINARS

-Jean Joseph Renoux has organized and conducted over 145 tours to explore the art and architecture of countries worldwide for over Thirty Eight years.
-His first tour company was called I Ski the French Way with TWA.
-(TWA was the company used to flew his clients to Geneva from where they could reach ski resorts in the French Alps).
+Jean Joseph Renoux has organized and conducted over 145 tours to explore the art and architecture of countries for over Thirty Eight years.
+His first tour company, in 1977, was called I Ski the French Way with TWA.
+(TWA flew his clients from its famous terminal, designed by Eero Saarinen in 1952, at JFK airport, every Wednesday.
+They landed in Geneva, from which a reserved taxi, would drive them to the ski resorts of Tignes or Avoriaz, in the French Alps).

 His tours encompass far more than the usual tourist attractions.
-You learn about the history, art, music, food and culture of the places visited.
+Participants learn about the history, art, music, food and culture of the places visited, and meet local inhabitants.

-With his numerous past trips to France, Italy, England, the Netherlands, Belgium, Czech Republic, Hungary, Malta, Romania, Croatia, Spain, Finland, Slovenia, Slovakia, Bosnia-Herzegovini, Denmark, Egypt, Libya, Lebanon, Dubai, Israel, Switzerland, Germany, Mali, Morocco and Tunisia, he has discovered all of the fascinating out-of-the way places that are off the beaten tourist path.
+With his numerous past trips to France, Italy, England, the Netherlands, Belgium, Czech Republic, Hungary, Malta, Romania, Croatia, Spain, Finland, Slovenia, Bosnia-Herzegovina, Denmark, Switzerland, Germany, Cuba, Peru, Morocco and Tunisia, he has discovered all of the fascinating out-of-the way places that are off the beaten tourist path.

 He has also developed relationships with the best local travel guides in order to offer you the optimal experience touring the destination of your choice.

-Over 364 different courses are approved by AIA/CES (American Institute of Architects/Continuing Education Systems) ASID (American Society of Interior Designers/IDCEC), and all the state boards of architecture and interior designers, nationwide.
+Over 360 different courses were approved by AIA/CES (American Institute of Architects/Continuing Education Systems) ASID (American Society of Interior Designers/IDCEC), and all the state boards of architecture and interior designers, nationwide & Canada.

 He also works as a consultant to interior designers and architects helping to integrate innovative "green" designs into their building plans.

-Besides his tours and seminars, Jean frequently lectures on European History, European Jewish History, the Arab Civilization and the Ottoman Empire, History of Art, Architecture and French Literature.
+Besides his tours and seminars, Jean frequently lectures on European History, European Jewish History, the Arab Civilization and the Ottoman Empire, History of Art, History of Architecture, French Literature and French Cinema.

 He has spoken at the Corcoran Gallery of Art in Washington D.C.; the High Museum in Atlanta; the Speed Art Museum in Louisville, Kentucky; the Grand Rapids Art Museum, Grand Rapids, Michigan; the North Carolina Art Museum, Raleigh, North Carolina; the John & Mable Ringling Museum of Art, Sarasota; the Fresno Art Museum; as well as at many universities including: Kent State, Florida State, University of South Florida, Ringling School of Art and Design, San Diego University, University of Toledo, John Carroll University - Cleveland; Savannah College of Art & Design, Florida International University, La Universidad Autónoma de Yucátan, in Merida, Mexico, and the University of North Carolina - Asheville where he taught several courses on art and European history.

-Jean also taught French for one semester, to graduates and under-graduates at the University of Louisville, Kentucky.
+Jean also taught French for one semester each, to graduates and under-graduates students at the University of Louisville, Kentucky.

 Jean is a member of the Society of Architectural Historians (SAH).